KyuubiYoru/LocalKeyValueStore/README.md

 ### Usage
 1. First, add a DynamicVariableSpace named "CF" to a Slot in NeosVR.
 2. Next, add the string variables "Key" and optionally "Table" to the DynamicVariableSpace.
-3. Finally, add any valueVariable "Value" to the DynamicVariableSpace.
+3. Finally, add any valueVariable or the ref Type Slot "Value" to the DynamicVariableSpace.

 Once you've set up the DynamicVariableSpace, create a DynamicImpulseTriggerWithValue of type Slot and pass the Slot with the DynamicVariableSpace to it.
 The tag will determine the action that will be performed: